michaelmusick/341_webDev_fall2016/README.md

 ----------------

 -	If you are interested in some supplemental reading on HTML and CSS, The [HTML & CSS book](http://www.htmlandcssbook.com/) is a nice one.
+-	I have also recently come across ["HTML5: Up & Running"](http://diveintohtml5.info/index.html), which is a community sourced book of information on HTML5!

 Server Hosting
 --------------